 Photo Credits: Mark Beahm

-With bright sun dried tomatoes, creamy ricotta cheese, and aromatic oregano, they boast big Italian-style comfort but aren’t overly heavy.
-They’re the perfect balance of indulgent and nutritious!
-And, because they cook quickly in one skillet, this recipe is perfect for busy weeknights or a special night in without the fuss.
+With bright sun-dried tomatoes, creamy ricotta cheese, and aromatic oregano, they this chicken breast recipe has Italian-style comfort but it isn’t overly heavy.
+And, because stuffed chicken breast cooks quickly in one skillet, this easy dinner recipe is perfect for busy weeknights.

 Ingredients for spinach stuffed chicken including chicken breasts, salt, black pepper, olive oil ricotta cheese, mozzarella, grated parmesan, walnuts, frozen spinach, sundried tomatoes, parsley, garlic and oregano.